 This property is a specialisation of P53 has former or current location (is former or current location of).
 It indicates that the E53 Place associated with the E19 Physical Object is the current location of the object.
 The property does not allow any indication of how long the Object has been at the current location.

 P55 has current location (currently holds) is a shortcut.
-A more detailed representation can make use of the fully developed (i.e. indirect) path E19 Physical Object, P25i moved by, E9 Move P26 moved to, E53 Place if and only if this Move is the most recent.
+A more detailed representation can make use of the fully developed (i.e. indirect) path from ‘E19 Physical Object’,through, ‘P25i moved by’, ‘E9 Move’, ‘P26 moved to’, to, ‘E53 Place’if and only if this Move is the most recent.

 Examples: